Skidout/Jiffyedit/README.md

   Video: https://odysee.com/@TOSkidout:d/jiffyedit-guide:6

     You must have GCC & FFmpeg installed.
+    You do not need sudo permissions for the alternative installations.
     Download jiffyedit.cpp.
     Navigate to where you downloaded jiffyedit.cpp in the terminal.
-    Run 'g++ -fsanitize=address -fstack-usage -g jiffyedit.cpp -o Jiffyedit' The resulting file can be moved to anywhere you want, just remember the path.
+    Run 'g++ -fsanitize=address -fstack-usage -g jiffyedit.cpp -o jiffyedit' Run 'sudo install -D jiffyedit -t /usr/bin'
+    After that you can run it simply by typing jiffyedit in the terminal

+    Alternatively:
-    Add the path of the resulting file as an alias for 'jiffyedit' in your bash/zsh/fish config file, ex: alias jiffyedit='/home/user/Downloads/Jiffyedit'
+    Add the path of the resulting file as an alias for 'jiffyedit' in your bash/zsh/fish config file, ex: alias jiffyedit='/home/user/programs/jiffyedit'

-    Alternatively, you could navigate directly to the path every time you want to use it.
+    Or you can simply navigate directly to the executable when you want to use it.

     If want to use git clone and then enter the cloned folder on your PC, you can compile using the same command, then add it just like it says above.